jjovelc/JovelJ_JovelJ_software/geneious/geneious_enterprise_2026/Geneious_Enterprise_license_2026.md

 **3. Get license**

 Send and e-mail to Juan Jovel to get an invitation as license user.
 Please indicate the email, to which you want each license to be associated with.
-Each license be valid for two computers.
+Each license is valid for two computers.
 After you accept the invitation, if you login into your geneious account again, you can see that a geneious license is available to you.
 You will see something like this:

 <div align="center">
     <img src="images/geneious-5.png" width="600" alt="Quality Scores Line Plot">